DanRQuinn/reading-notes/CF-201/class03.md

 - Give an example of when a Loop is useful in JavaScript.

-WHen making the are you a robot images.
+When making the are you a robot images.